RJGY/ReeseGunardiPortfolio/README.md

 * make size of experience and education constant
 * Add oauth2 to contact so that we dont get spammed
 * Mobile responsive when???
+* change preview from the default next page to the webpage